david-bai00/PrivyDrop/backend/README.md

     ```

 3.  **Configure Environment Variables**
-    Create a `.env.development.local` file in the `backend/` directory and populate it with the following variables:
+    Create a `.env.development` file in the `backend/` directory and populate it with the following variables:

     ```ini
     # Server Configuration